-Later in the Fox News article it explains how lifestyle changes might affect young adults at risk of diabetes.
-“But many studies on the effectiveness of intervention methods among adult populations at high risk of developing type 2 diabetes have proven that the disease can be prevented or at least delayed with lifestyle modifications, such as changing diet and exercising regularly.
-This presents hope that similar lifestyle interventions could reverse the trend of increasing numbers of prediabetic adolescents and young adults, but no such similar studies have been performed in the adolescent population.”
+For example, later in the Fox News article, it explains how lifestyle changes might affect young adults at risk of diabetes.
+“But many studies on the effectiveness of intervention methods among adult populations at high risk of developing type 2 diabetes [prove] that the disease can be prevented or at least delayed with lifestyle modifications, for example, such as changing diet and exercising regularly.
+As a result, this presents hope that similar lifestyle interventions could reverse the trend of increasing numbers of prediabetic adolescents and young adults.”

-Rising prediabetes numbers in adolescents may seem alarming, but there are many ways to prevent it.
-The best ways to prevent type 2 diabetes include:
+That is to say, rising prediabetes numbers in adolescents may seem alarming, However, there are many ways to prevent it, but the best ways to prevent type 2 diabetes include:

 - Watch your weight